OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 To preserve the old behaviour, and allow insecure use via HTTP of operational calls when security is enabled, the configuration option in `riak.conf` of `permit_insecure_http_ops = enabled` can be used.

+> Although the CLI uses the terms `user` and `password`; these would normally translate to an `application_instance` and `shared_secret` in an actual implementation.
+There is no expectation that Riak security should manage the real-world usernames and passwords of operators, developers or application end-users.

 Once security is enabled, all requests will need to have a valid `user` and a valid `source`.
 There are three types of `source`:

 - `trust`;
   - Applies no conditions beyond a source IP address filter;
 - `password`;
-  - Requires the user provide a valid password, as well as matching on a source IP address filter;
+  - Requires the user provide a valid password, as well as matching on a source IP address filter,
+  - Passwords should be assigned via the `riak admin security` CLI, as use of PAM-based authentication is deprecated.
 - `certificate`;
   - Supported for **the PB API only**,
   - Requires that the username match the certificate name,
-  - By inference requires the session to have included a valid client certificate in the TLS negotiation.
+  - By inference requires the session to have included a valid client certificate in the TLS negotiation,
+  - The client certificate must be signed by the same CA as the server certificate, the `ssl.cacertfile`.

 A very basic setup would be: